ABOUT THE BOAT

 was formed in 1979 as a mixed team (men and women rowing).
 We quickly acquired

 a set of oars, and worked with other clubs to use their boats in practice and

-(which later became owned by BHP) to use Iron Oars in races.
+(which later became BHP) to use Iron Oars in races.
 In return

 we shared the

 labor and expenses associated with maintaining the boat.
 BHP raced

 divisions, ITC raced in the mixed division.
 At this point we became completely self-funded, but didn't change our name.

 When the BHP team stopped rowing in 1999,we bought Iron Oars.
 At